-There are few commercial aviation accidents and no common causes.
-Therefore, more data points are needed.
-Voluntary reporting programs such as the Aviation Safety Action Program (ASAP) and the Flight Quality Assurance (FOQA) program give airlines and government insight into millions of operations so that potential safety issues and trends can be identified.
-The Aviation Safety Information Analysis and Sharing (ASIAS) program ties together the safety databases across the industry and is integrated into the CAST process.
-The program is evolving but has matured to the point that the FAA can now look at data from air carriers representing 80 percent of U.S. commercial operations and identify emerging vulnerabilities and trends.
+Since there are few commercial aviation accidents and no common causes, more data points are needed.
+Voluntary programs such as the Aviation Safety Action Program (ASAP), Flight Quality Assurance (FOQA) program, and the Air Traffic Safety Action Program (ATSAP) give airlines and the government insight into millions of operations so that potential safety issues and trends are identified.
+The Aviation Safety Information Analysis and Sharing (ASIAS) program connects 46 safety databases across the industry and is integrated into the CAST process.
+The program is evolving but has matured to the point that the FAA can now look at data from air carriers representing 92 percent of U.S. commercial operations and identify emerging vulnerabilities and trends.
 Safety improvements are made not only through FAA regulations, but also through CAST.

-Between now and fiscal year 2013, the FAA intends to increase the number of databases ASIAS can access; expand ASIAS to include maintenance/air traffic information; increase membership by adding regional air carriers; increase community stakeholders to include general aviation, helicopter operators and the military; and increase the automated search capabilities.
+Between now and fiscal year 2013, the FAA intends to increase the databases ASIAS can access; expand ASIAS to include maintenance/air traffic information; increase membership by adding regional air carriers; increase community stakeholders to include general aviation, helicopter operators and the military; and increase the automated search capabilities.